TreeMama/iSeaTree-React-Prototype/README.md

 This project has configured [Eslint](https://eslint.org/) with recommended typescript and react rules.

-## Firebase
+## Firebase - Setup

-This project is using Firebase Firestore database.
+1. Go to the https://console.firebase.google.com and create new project
+2. Click `Database` in the left side panel and create `Firestore`(!)
+Database
+3. Edit Firestore Database security rules

-Database needs certain rules to works correctly.
+   1. Database needs certain rules to works correctly.
 Visit https://firebase.google.com/docs/firestore/security/get-started to learn more about security rules.
+   2. Copy and paste below rules

 ```
 rules_version = '2';